php-cuong/magento2-redirect-customer/README.md

-# Magento 2 Redirect Customer to the particular page after Logging in successful
+# Magento 2 Redirect Customer to the particular page after Logging in successfully
-This is an awesome module, It allows Admin redirect Customer to the particular page after Logging in successful
+This is an awesome module, It allows the Administration redirect the Customer to the particular page after Logging in successfully.

 ##Features of this extension:

 ###Frontend:
-- Redirect Customer to the particular page after Logging in successful
+- Redirect Customer to the particular page after Logging in successfully
 - Apply to multi websites

 ###Backend:
-- Update the landing page and redirect Customer to this page after Logging in successful
+- Update the landing page and redirect Customer to this page after Logging in successfully

 ##Introduction installation: